 In Titus 2, we will see another use of the word calos.
 This one is found in the phrase, “good works.”
 And, calos is usually the word that is used in this phrase.
 If the works are good works, it means that there is something intrinsically good in these works.
 There is something about these works that are good in whatever situation.
 So we have here:

-…and so on.
 Here, we have a command by Paul that these young men, like Timothy and Titus, should be an example—model, pattern—of doing good things.
-And these things that he tells them to do are intrinsically, innately good; they are things that God would want us to do.
+These things that he tells them to do are intrinsically, innately good; they are things that God would want us to do.

 I do not want to go on as to what is meant, but it means that these things are ethically and morally good, right, noble, and honorable things to do—things that everyone would see is a good thing.
 We could go to the normal ones like feeding the hungry and helping the poor, in whatever.
 Those are ethically good things—helpful, beneficial things.
 They are things that everybody understands are intrinsically good and helpful.